A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Introduction

-for all points $P\in X(k)\setminus Z$. \end{theorem} The application of weights in the inequality described above is entirely innovative and substantial, which provides convenience for addressing a variety of situations.
+The application of weights in the inequality described above is entirely innovative and substantial, which can provide a new version for addressing a variety of complex situations compared with the traditional filtration technique, it also achieves the most optimal factor.

-In comparison with Theorem \ref{1.3}, under the assumption $c_{i,v}=1$ for all $i$ and $v$, then we assert that
+In comparison with Theorem \ref{1.6}, under the assumption $c_{i,v}=1$ for all $i$ and $v$, then we assert that

-This conclusion stems directly from the definitions and a straightforward observation (which we will elaborate on in our proof section-Part III, in light of the detailed explanation in \cite{CY}).
+This conclusion stems directly from the definitions and a straightforward observation (which we will elaborate on in our proof section $\S$\ref{P3}-Part III, in light of the detailed explanation in \cite{CY}).
 When taking the maximum over $W$, it suffices to consider the cases where $W$ is the intersection of a subset of closed subschemes of $\mathcal{Y}_v$.

-Overall, as stated in \cite{HL25}, Theorem \ref{1.4} can be regarded as a weighted extension of Theorem \ref{1.3} for algebraic points.
-Specifically, in certain cases, Theorem \ref{1.4} improves upon the coefficient of the height compared to Quang's theorem, primarily due to the presence of the maximum with 1 in Quang's definition of $\delta_{\mathcal{Y}}$.
-And it significantly prune the discussion requirements for the condition of position.
-Moreover, this theorem represents the most powerful generalization available to date.
+Overall, as stated in \cite{HL25}, Theorem \ref{1.7} can be regarded as a weighted extension of Theorem \ref{1.6} for algebraic points.
+Specifically, in certain cases, Theorem \ref{1.7} improves upon the coefficient of the height compared to Quang's theorem, primarily due to the presence of the maximum with 1 in Quang's definition of $\delta_{\mathcal{Y}}$.
+And it significantly prunes the discussion requirements for the condition of position.
+This furnishes our subsequent constructions with a decisive theoretical advantage.